danieldavilaaleman/HudsonBayMicrobiome/Arctic_HCD_proteins/README.md

 seqtk subseq all.enrichments.plass_rep_seq.fasta proteins.IDs.txt > rep_arctic.HCD.proteins.faa
 ```

-## This created an Arctic HCD protein DB of 502 representative sequences
+**This created an Arctic HCD protein DB of 502 representative sequences**

 Steps for Abundance quantification
 ------------------------
-### This is the steps that were perfomred for the abundance analysis of the HCD degrading representative proteins present in the Arctic enrichements
+### This is the steps that were perfomred for the abundance analysis of the HCD degrading representative proteins present in the Arctic enrichements.
+All the quantification steps were performed with 10M reads as normalization step.
 1. Generate a mmseqs database format of the rep.arctic.HCD.proteins.faa

 ```